OldhamMade/macinit/README.md

 # macinit

-A small script which you can execute which sets up the basics tools useful for a freshly-installed mac.
+A small script which you can execute to set up basic tools useful for a freshly-installed mac.

 Specifically, it installs the following: